MUSIC MAN History

 Sterling by MUSIC MAN/AX40

-8. Leo Fender's Journey After Leaving Music Man: Founding G&L
+8. Leo Fender’s Path After Leaving Music Man: The Founding of G&L

-In 1980, after leaving MUSIC MAN, Leo Fender teamed up with his longtime ally George Fullerton to establish the brand "G&L," named after their initials.
+In 1980, after leaving MUSIC MAN, Leo Fender teamed up with George Fullerton, his ally since the 1940s, to establish the brand “G&L,” named after their initials.

-He maintained his engineer's spirit at G&L, reportedly continuing research in his dedicated lab within the G&L factory until the day before his passing.
+He maintained his engineering spirit even at G&L, and it is said that he continued his research in a dedicated laboratory in a corner of the G&L factory until the day before his death.

-Although Leo was involved with MUSIC MAN for only about eight years, the origins of the active circuit-equipped electric guitar Bass lie in the models Leo developed at MUSIC MAN, and that DNA has certainly been passed on to G&L.
+Although Leo was involved with MUSIC MAN for only about eight years, the origins of electric guitars equipped with active circuits—such as the Bass—lie in the models he developed at MUSIC MAN, and that legacy has undoubtedly been passed down to G&L.

-We'll save the story of G&L for another time.
+I will save my thoughts on G&L for another time.

 Afterword

-Written by: Oda (in charge of TCGAKKI Bass)
+Author: Oda (in charge of TCGAKKI and Bass)

-Quote: " I used to vaguely think, 'The StingRay just has that unique StingRay sound.'
-But as I researched the specification changes over the years, my understanding deepened, and my admiration for the StingRay only grew.
+A Few Words: “ I used to vaguely think, ‘The StingRay has a sound that only the StingRay can produce,’ but as I researched the specification changes over the years, my understanding deepened and my admiration for the StingRay grew.

-Qualifications & Experience: 3 years as an instrument appraiser, numerous video appearances.
+Qualifications & Experience: 3 years as a musical instrument appraiser; numerous video appearances